Around Rubin's "Theories of linear order": Strong linear binarity

 \begin{proof}[{\it Proof of Theorem \ref{teorema2}}] Assuming that $T$ satisfies (SLB), we will prove that every $L$-formula is equivalent modulo $T$ to a Boolean combination of $u$-convex formulae.
 Since $T$ is binary, it suffices to prove it for formulae in two free variables.
 Fix $\phi(x,y)$ and $a\in \Mon$.
 Let $p=\tp(a)$.
 By Proposition \ref{prop slb3} the set $\phi(\Mon,a)$ can be partitioned into $a$-definable, definably convex pieces.
-Each of them is defined by a u-convex formula with parameter $a$, so $\models \phi(x,a)\Leftrightarrow\theta(x,a)$ holds for some formula $\theta(x,y)$ which is a disjunction of u-convex formulae.
+Each of them is defined by a $u$-convex formula with parameter $a$, so $\models \phi(x,a)\leftrightarrow\theta(x,a)$ holds for some formula $\theta(x,y)$ which is a disjunction of $u$-convex formulae.
 By compactness, there exists $\psi_p(x)\in p$ such that

-Denote the formula on the right hand side of the equivalence by $\theta_p(x,y)$; it is the conjunction of two u-convex formulae.
+Denote the formula on the right hand side of the equivalence by $\theta_p(x,y)$; it is the conjunction of two $u$-convex formulae.
 Since $\{[\psi_p]\mid p\in S_1(T)\}$ is a cover of $S_1(T)$, by compactness we can extract a finite subcover.
 Then the disjunction of the formulae $\theta_p(x,y)$ corresponding to the elements of the subcover is equivalent to $\phi(x,y)$.
-Clearly, this disjunction is a Boolean combination of u-convex formulae. \end{proof}
+Clearly, this disjunction is a Boolean combination of $u$-convex formulae. \end{proof}

 Lemma \ref{Lem ccel orders have SLB} implies that the complete theory of any definitional expansion of a \ccel-order satisfies (SLB).
-By Theorem \ref{teorema2} adding names for all u-convex formulae to the language guarantees elimination of quantifiers.
+By Theorem \ref{teorema2} adding names for all $u$-convex formulae to the language guarantees elimination of quantifiers.

 \begin{cor} If $(M,<,P_i,E_j,R_{n,j})_{i\in I,j\in J,n\in\mathbb Z}$ is a linearly ordered structure in which all definable unary sets $P_i$ and convex equivalence relations $E_j$ are named, while each $R_{n,j}$ is a binary relation defined by $x\leqslant S^{n}_{E_i}(y)$ for $n\geqslant 0$ and $x<S^{n}_{E_i}(y)$ for $n<0$, then its complete theory eliminates quantifiers. \end{cor}